iptv-org/awesome-iptv/README.md

 - [Simple IPTV Player](https://play.google.com/store/apps/details?id=com.purple.simple.player&hl=en_IN) - A simple and faster way to access your favourite your own stream using Simple IPTV Player.
 - [Digilog TV](https://github.com/aldrinzigmundv/digilogtv) - A free and open-source TV news app, inspired by Linux Mint's Hypnotix.
 - [SupercamBR](https://sourceforge.net/projects/supercambr) - Free iptv player for Android with channels from all over the world.
-- [KanTV](https://github.com/kantv-ai/kantv/) - online-TV player and study/practise device-AI tech in real scenario with online-TV on Android phone.
+- [KanTV](https://github.com/kantv-ai/kantv/) - Online-TV player and study/practise device-AI tech in real scenario with online-TV on Android phone.

 #### Smart TV